p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

 The P4Runtime v1.0 specification restricts the types that it supports for the following kinds of things:

-+ table search key fields, defined in the P4Info file in a `MatchField` message
++ table search key fields, defined in the P4Info message in a `MatchField` message
-+ fields of a `ValueSet`, also defined in the P4Info file in a `MatchField` message
++ fields of a `ValueSet`, also defined in the P4Info message in a `MatchField` message
-+ parameters specified by the control plane for a table action, defined in the P4Info file in a `Param` message
++ parameters specified by the control plane for a table action, defined in the P4Info message in a `Param` message
-+ metadata fields in a header sent from data plane to controller, or from controller to the data plane, defined in the P4Info file in a `Metadata` message, if a [recently proposed PR](https://github.com/p4lang/p4runtime/pull/188) is merged in.
++ metadata fields in a header sent from data plane to controller, or from controller to the data plane, defined in the P4Info message in a `Metadata` message, if a [recently proposed PR](https://github.com/p4lang/p4runtime/pull/188) is merged in.

 Later in this section, we will use the term "constrained value" for